mpuetz/LUKS-unlock-by-usb-ssh-passphrase/README.md

 This Script was tested on Ubuntu Server 14.04.
 I am not responsible for any changes you make to your system.
 Continue with caution and ensure to have an initramfs-backup you can use to boot if something strange happens.
-The script works for me when having ONE device to unlock.
-If you need another one, you have to add the key manually using the way described in the tutorial for now.
+The script works for me when having one LVM to unlock.
+This script also works with RAID 1.

 This script uses dropbear.
 For detailed instructions how to set up dropbear, please use the following article: https://www.thomas-krenn.com/de/wiki/Voll-verschl%C3%BCsseltes-System_via_SSH_freischalten